 Committees

-There are so many ways to be involved with Mishkan Shalom!
-We are a busy, committed, active, engaging and thoughtful community.
-We mindfully care for ourselves and each other and the world in which we live.
-Members partner with Board representatives, rabbi and staff to create stimulating programs and activities.
-Here's a list of our committees and contact information.
+There are so many ways to be involved with Mishkan Shalom.!
+We are a committed, active, engaging and thoughtful community.
+We mindfully care for ourselves, for each other, and for the world in which we live.
+Members partner with Board representatives, clergy, and staff to create stimulating programs and activities

 Acts of Caring.
 The Acts of Caring Committee serves to bring Mishkan members together virtually and spiritually — and sometimes physically — to share in members' life cycle events.

 Adult Education.
-Our kavanah is to explore and enrich our Jewish Peoplehood through various reflective learning opportunities while in spiritual community.
-Please see our Education page on Adult Education.
+Our aim is to explore and enrich our Jewish Peoplehood through various reflective learning opportunities while in spiritual community.

 Building and Aesthetics.
-The Building and Aesthetics Committee addresses aesthetics issues that go beyond specific care and maintenance of our building and site.
-We maintain the original architectural vision for the building and grounds, including its character and integrity as a multifunctional facility of sacred and nonsacred uses and its relationship to our Statement of Principles.
-We work to ensure that the building and site may respond to the ever-changing demands, and various interests, of the community with coherence and dignity.
+The Building and Aesthetics Committee addresses; issues that go beyond specific care and maintenance of our building and site.
+We maintain the original architectural vision for the building and grounds, including its character and integrity as a multifunctional facility of sacred and non-sacred uses and its relationship to our Statement of Principles.
+We work to ensure that the building and site can respond to the ever-changing demands and various interests of the community with coherence and dignity.

 Education.
 The education program serves youth from preschool through high school and aims to develop a growing knowledge of the breadth and depth of Jewish religion, civilization and culture.
 It does so through a dynamic and interactive curriculum featuring the study of Hebrew, Torah, rituals, holidays, history and ethics.
 We pay particular attention to textual and liturgical traditions as tools for living with Jewish social, spiritual and political consciousness.

 Fundraising.
-The fundraising committee identifies and creates opportunities to financially support our synagogue while maintaining a culture of giving without our Mishkan community.
+The fundraising committee identifies and creates opportunities to financially support our synagogue while maintaining a culture of giving throughout our Mishkan community.

 Immigration/Refugee Working Group.
 Mishkan Shalom has an ongoing Immigration Working Group led by members, who organize and educate within the congregation, help sponsor refugee families, work on projects with www.hias.org and is a proud member of the New Sanctuary Movement, an interfaith, multicultural immigrant justice organization that organizes for justice, dignity and hospitality for all, regardless of immigration status.

-Israel/Palestine Committee.
-Our congregation has a range of opinions regarding Israel and Palestine, but we are united in standing against inhumane actions.
+Israel/Palestine Committee Our congregation has a range of opinions regarding Israel and Palestine, but we are united in standing against inhumane actions.
 We are also guided by the core message of Passover: liberation, freedom, ending oppression and connection to the cycles of the Earth.
 We are taught, “Do not stand idly by while your neighbor bleeds.”
 We live in a global world, with many “neighbors” in many places.
-As we do here against decisions of our own government that undermine our democracy and challenge human rights, we challenge the decisions of the Israeli government when they contravene these principles.
+We challenge the decisions of the Israeli government when they contravene these principles, as we do here against decisions of our own government that undermine our democracy and challenge human rights.

 Library.
-The Library Committee’s goal is to help to meet the Judaic educational and informational needs of our congregation's adult and young adult members.
+The Library Committee’s goal is to help meet the Judaic educational and informational needs of our congregation's adult and young adult members.
 In addition to maintaining, enriching and circulating the collection, the committee plans the annual One Book Mishkan program series.
-The library is open to the public, and all are welcome to check out books and other materials.
-The library is open whenever the building is open.
+The library is open when the building is open, and all are welcome to check out books and other materials.

 Marketing and Communications.
 Our communications committee meets quarterly to discuss marketing, communications, website and technological usage in the building.